Course Overview

 Love working with people from all around the world?

-People looking for a new way of life often put New Zealand at the top of their wish list – but the immigration process can be difficult and confusing; professional advice is vital.
+People looking for a new way of life often put New Zealand at the top of their wish list.
+The immigration process can be difficult and confusing though, so professional advice is vital.

-This very popular online course can be studied from anywhere in the world.
-It’s an intensive, interactive online course with strict entry criteria, particularly around English competency, and you must already have a degree or previous industry experience.
+This very popular, online course can be studied from anywhere in the world.
+It’s intensive and interactive with strict entry criteria, especially around English competency.
+You must already have a degree or previous industry experience.

 Upon successfully completing the requirements you'll receive the award of: